Vyral/monique-walker/_posts/2020-04-08-why-now-is-a-good-time-to-list-your-home.md

 {% include pullquote.html %}

 **3\.
-Interest rates are very low.** Though buying and selling involve creativity right now, some buyers feel it’s worth it to capitalize on these rates.&nbsp;
+Interest rates are very low.** Though buying and selling require creativity right now, some buyers feel it’s worth it to capitalize on these rates.&nbsp;

 **4\.
 More online searches are happening now than ever before.** Buyers have more time than usual to search for homes online, and the impressions are up by 10x.
 Your home could appear in countless searches\!

-Though the heal crisis news is grim, the real estate industry is fortunate in the sense that the market is holding up quite well.&nbsp;
+Though the health crisis news is grim, the real estate industry is fortunate in the sense that the market is holding up quite well.&nbsp;

 If you have any questions about what was discussed today, or if you’re interested in buying or selling a home soon but aren’t sure how to proceed in these times, reach out to us.
 Call, email, set up a Zoom meeting—whatever method works best, we’re always here to help.